Satoshi Kon: Dreaming Machine

 In November 2010, Madhouse, the animation studio that had previously produced Kon's works, officially announced that they would continue to produce the unfinished "Yumemiru Kikai", and that the animation director Yoshimi Itazu would be acting as the director.
+According to Takeshi Honda, animator and frequent collaborator with Satoshi Kon, Kon disappeared in the middle of production on the movie.
+He had not informed most of the staff on the movie about his pancreatic cancer, including producer Masao Maruyama.
+Maruyama recorded the script to the movie on Kon's deathbed and promised to see the project to completion.
 However, the project was halted in 2011 due to financial reasons.
-As of 2013, the completion of Dreaming Machine remains uncertain due to funding difficulties, with only 600 of the 1,500 shots being animated.
+By 2013, the completion of Dreaming Machine still remained uncertain due to funding difficulties, with only 600 of the 1,500 shots being animated.

 At Otakon 2012, Madhouse founder Masao Maruyama, who was involved in all of Kon's films from Perfect Blue to Paprika and was also his friend and collaborator, stated: "Unfortunately, we still don't have enough money.
 My personal goal is to get it within five years after his passing.
 I'm still working hard towards that goal."

-In July 2015, Madhouse reported that Dreaming Machine remains in production but they are looking for a director to match Kon's abilities and similar vision.
+In July 2015, Maruyama reported that Dreaming Machine remains in production, but they are looking for a director to match Kon's abilities and similar vision.

-In August 2016, Mappa Producer Masao Maruyama Said in an interview: "For 4~5 years, I kept searching for a suitable director to complete Kon's work.
+In August 2016, Mappa Producer Masao Maruyama said in an interview: "For 4–5 years, I kept searching for a suitable director to complete Kon's work.
 Before his death, the storyboard and script, even part of the keyframe film was already completed.
 Then I thought, even if someone can mimic Kon's work, it would still be clear that it's only an imitation.
 For example, if Mamoru Hosoda took the director's position, the completed Dreaming Machine would still be a good piece of work.
 However, that would make it Hosoda's movie, not Kon's.
 Dreaming Machine should be Kon's movie, him and only him, not someone else's.
 That means we cannot and should not "compromise" only to finish it.
 I spent years to finally reach this hard conclusion.
 Instead, we should take only Kon's "original concept", and let somebody turn it into a feature film.
 By doing so, the completed piece could 100% be that person's work, and I'm OK with that.
 I also considered about doing a documentary of Kon."

 However, Maruyama has not completely given up on the production.
 He says, "If a talented director from overseas is willing to take on the project, it is not entirely without possibility," suggesting that the project is not entirely without a chance of restarting.